 - Gather the family together to have an intervention for the teen

 - Have them sent to treatment through a legal mandate if they pose a danger to others or themselves

 Of course, you won’t have to do everything on the above list.
 In fact, you will have a higher chance of success by starting at the top with the least confrontational methods and working your way down.
 Only as a last resort should you have your teen legally committed.

 You want to convince them that getting help is the best idea for their life.
 They will be less defiant if they feel like an active participant in the decision rather than feeling dragged into recovery.

 Find out More About Teen Therapy at Fort Behavioral Health

 Don’t let your teen’s addiction cause suffering for you and them.
 Call 844.332.1807 to reach out to us at Fort Behavioral Health.
-You can find out more about our drug addiction treatment programs, including our teen-only option.
+You can find out more about our drug addiction treatment programs, including our female-only adolescent treatment program.
 Your teen has a life ahead of them that can be richer when they seek recovery.
 Phone us today to find out how you can get your teen started in our addiction therapy for teens.